trysoma/typescript-ai-sdk-template/README.md

-# Insurance Claim Bot Example
+# Typescript AI SDK Template

 This is an example agent built with the Soma TypeScript SDK that processes insurance claims.